MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## May 14, 2024

-Microsoft has a fix for [CVE-2024-4761](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-4761) to **Microsoft Edge Stable Channel (124.0.2478.105)**, which has been reported by the Chromium team as having an exploit in the wild.
+Microsoft has a fix for [CVE-2024-4761](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-4761) to **Microsoft Edge Stable Channel and Extended Stable Channels, (Version 124.0.2478.105)**, which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## May 10, 2024